USSR Passport of an Afghanistan War Participant

 These uprisings, along with internal fighting and coups within the government between the People’s and Banner factions, prompted the Soviets to invade the country on the night of December 24, 1979, sending in some 30,000 troops and toppling the short-lived presidency of People’s leader Hafizullah Amin.
 The Soviet operation aimed to prop up their new but faltering client state, now headed by Banner leader Babrak Karmal, but Karmal was unable to attain significant popular support.
 Backed by the United States, the mujahideen rebellion grew, spreading to all parts of the country.
 The Soviets initially left the suppression of the uprising to the Afghan army, but the latter was beset by mass desertions and remained mostly ineffective throughout the War.
 USSR Passport Afghanistan War

 The mujahideen were fragmented politically into a handful of independent groups, and their military efforts remained uncoordinated throughout the War.
-The quality of their arms and combat organization gradually improved, however, owing to experience and a large number of weapons and other war matériel shipped to the rebels, via Pakistan, by the United States and other countries, and by sympathetic Muslims from throughout the world.
-Besides, an indeterminate number of Muslim volunteers—popularly termed “Afghan-Arabs,” regardless of their ethnicity—traveled from all parts of the world to join the opposition.
+The quality of their arms and combat organization gradually improved, however, owing to experience and numerous weapons and other war matériel shipped to the rebels, via Pakistan, by the United States and other countries, and by sympathetic Muslims from throughout the world.
+Besides, an indeterminate number of Muslim volunteers-popularly termed “Afghan-Arabs,” regardless of their ethnicity-traveled from all parts of the world to join the opposition.

 The War in Afghanistan became a quagmire for what by the late 1980s was the disintegrating Soviet Union.
 (The Soviets suffered some 15,000 dead and many more injured.)
 Despite having failed to implement a sympathetic regime in Afghanistan, in 1988, the Soviet Union signed an accord with the United States, Pakistan, and Afghanistan and agreed to withdraw its troops.
 The Soviet withdrawal was completed on February 15, 1989, and Afghanistan returned to nonaligned status.